top of page

 Self-Pay / HSA

 For plans that don't participate with TLN or Wildflower, lactation consultation fee is due at the end of our visit together.
-You may use a Health Savings Account or Flexible Spending Account to pay for your visit.
-We accept major credit cards, cash and check.
+You may use cash, check, credit/debit card, bank transfer, or a Health Savings Account or Flexible Spending Account to pay for your visit.
 You will then be provided with an electronic receipt called a Superbill.
 This is a special invoice with insurance codes that you may submit to your insurance company to request reimbursement.

 If you are planning on submitting your visit for reimbursement, it is your responsibility to know your plan's coverage.
 There is no guarantee of reimbursement.
 It is always best to call the number on the back of your insurance card and ask about lactation coverage.
-If they say they will not cover my services because we am out-of-network, ask if there is an in-network IBCLC in your area.
+If they say they will not cover our services because we are out-of-network, ask if there is an in-network IBCLC in your area.
 If not, they must cover out-of-network providers as a "gap exception" because there is not an in-network provider.
+If there is an in-network provider, but there is a long wait to be seen, you may also qualify for a gap exception.
+We are happy to provide templates for a gap exception upon request!

-Some HMO plans, like BCN, are unlikely to reimburse, but it is always worth a call and always worth requesting it so they know this is a vital service.
+• Most HMO plans, like BCN, are highly unlikely to reimburse, but it is always worth a call and always worth requesting it so they know this is a vital service and to apply it to your deductible.

 If can also be helpful to ask what insurance codes your plan will cover related to lactation support if they will provide you with that information.
 It may be helpful to have the following information ready for them if they request it: